cmdavis21/UManage/README.md

 ## Future Work

-- Resolve CORS configuration issues for smoother API communication.
-- Implement frontend user authentication.
+- Optimize frontend responsive layouts.
 - Enhance the user interface and add more features for a complete employee management system.

 ## Screenshots